spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 > This exploit is based on <a href="https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-4/container-escape-to-the-host-system-in-kubernetes-containers/welcome" target="_blank">a Kubernetes Goat scenario</a>, updated to be compatible with modern Kubernetes.

-One of the assets we have added to the cluster is a system monitor that has more permissions than is really necessary.
+One of the assets we have added to the cluster is a system monitor that has more permissions than is necessary.
 To start, use `kubectl exec` to access the container.

 ```sh
 kubectl exec -it -n chroot $(kubectl get pods -n chroot -o jsonpath='{.items[0].metadata.name}') -- /bin/bash